cyanotracker/Cyanosense-2.0/README.md

 - Records data in **6 channels**, each corresponding to a segment of the full sensor array.
 - Includes calibration code to convert raw intensity values into continuous **wavelength space** using a polynomial mapping.
-- Wavelength mapping is implemented using conversion coefficients provided in the Hamamatsu documentation (see `Documents/`) and handled in the included data extraction code (`/code/`).
+- Wavelength mapping is implemented using conversion coefficients provided in the Hamamatsu documentation (see `Documents/`) and handled in the included data extraction code (`/Code/`).
-- Real-time or offline data download is managed through the [CoolTerm](https://freeware.the-meiers.org/) serial terminal tool, described in `/offline_data/`.
+- Real-time or offline data download is managed through the [CoolTerm](https://freeware.the-meiers.org/) serial terminal tool, described in `/Offline Mode (Download Data off Prototype)/`.

 ---

 ## 📚 Usage

 To build a CS2.0 prototype and use it for yourself:
-- Follow the mechanical and electrical instructions in the `/mechanical_assembly/` and `/electronics/` folders.
+- Follow the mechanical and electrical instructions in the `/Mechanical Assembly Instructions/` and `/Schematics/` folders.
 - Use `/offline_data/` for accessing data stored during field deployments without real-time upload.

 ### 🌐 Satellite Data Validation